Regal Rambles: A Wickedly Whimsical Ireland Itinerary That Includes Ashford Castle

 Practical Considerations for Your Royal Irish Adventure

-Packing for Ireland requires acknowledging that “four seasons in one day” isn’t hyperbole but a meteorological promise.
+When planning a trip to Ireland, packing requires acknowledging that “four seasons in one day” isn’t hyperbole but a meteorological promise.
 Even summer days can feature sunshine, rain, wind, and temperatures that fluctuate more dramatically than stock markets.
 Layers are essential, as is waterproof footwear – Dublin puddles have been known to reach depths suitable for Olympic diving.

 Currency in Ireland is the Euro, with coins that feel like carrying around a pocketful of presidential medallions compared to American change.
 Credit cards are widely accepted, though some rural pubs still operate on the revolutionary concept of cash transactions.
 ATMs dispense Euros with the same cheerful efficiency with which they subtract funds from your account.